ClickHouse

 Partitioning

-Some Clickhouse table engines support partitioning.
+Some ClickHouse table engines support partitioning.
 Specify the partitioning columns/expressions in the model DDL's partitioned_by

 key.